 Has a generic version of Denavir been approved?

 An Authorized Generic version of Denavir has been approved.
 An Authorized Generic is a prescription drug that is produced by a brand company under a New Drug Application (NDA) and marketed as a generic under a private label.
-It is identical to the branded product in appearance, and unlike a generic, the Authorized Generic has exactly the same inactive ingredients.
+It is identical to the branded product in appearance and has exactly the same inactive ingredients.

 List of authorized generic versions: